A Vector Monotonicity Assumption for Multiple Instruments: Identification under VM with binary instruments

-which correspond to $\theta^{y1}_c - \theta^{y0}_c$ with $f(y)=y$ the identity function.
-Treatment effect parameters having the form of $\Delta_c$ are familiar both from the LATE \citep{Imbens2018} and marginal treatment effects \citep{Heckman2005} literatures.
-For instance, with a single binary instrument the LATE sets $c(g,z)=\mathbbm{1}(g=complier)$, independent of $z$.
+with $f(y)=y$ the identity function (for this reason I leave $f$ implicit in the notation $\mu^{d}_c$).
+The form $\Delta_c$ nests many treatment effect parameters familiar both from the LATE \citep{Imbens2018} and marginal treatment effects \citep{Heckman2005} literatures.
+For instance, with a single binary instrument the LATE sets $c(g,\mathbf{z})=\mathbbm{1}(g=complier)$.